fcambus/statzone/README.md

 # StatZone

 StatZone is a DNS zone file analyzer targeted at TLD zones.

-It is currently used to generate TLD Zone File Statistics on [StatDNS](https://www.statdns.com).
+It is currently used to generate TLD Zone File Statistics on [StatDNS][5].

 ## Requirements

-StatZone requires the following Go libraries:

-- dns: DNS library in Go - https://github.com/miekg/dns

 ## Installation

-Build and install with the `go` tool, all dependencies will be automatically fetched and compiled:

-	go get -d -v ./... && go build -v ./... go install statzone

 ## Usage